kmt555/HPC-Bash-Workflows/docs/workflows/WGS_workflow.md

 As specified above, we merge BAM files from multiple lanes to streamline downstream processing and ensure accurate variant calling.

-## Variant calling
+## Genome VCF (Variant Call Format)

 In this workflow, GATK's HaplotypeCaller in GVCF mode for single-sample genotype calling is run.

+The GVCF format is an extension of the standard VCF format.
+Unlike standard VCFs, which only include positions with variants, GVCFs include genotype information for all positions in the genome.
+This helps to accurately call variants in a joint analysis step.
+GVCFs are particularly useful when performing joint genotyping across multiple samples, allowing one to combine information from different samples into a single, comprehensive dataset.

-While the GVCF mode is particularly powerful for joint genotyping across multiple samples, it also offers several benefits when applied to single-sample variant calling. in particular, by using GVCF mode for single-sample analyses, one achieves both consistent methodology and the ability to efficiently scale your analysis to include additional samples in the future.
+While the GVCF mode is particularly powerful for joint genotyping across multiple samples, it also offers several benefits when applied to single-sample variant calling.
+In particular, by using GVCF mode for single-sample analyses, one achieves both consistent methodology and the ability to efficiently scale the analysis to include additional samples in the future.

 The benefits of running this workflow in GVCF mode are: